ibm-cloud-docs/vpc/hub-spoke-configure-dns-resolver.md

 Before you set the DNS resolver type, review [Planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-vpe-dns-sharing-limitations).
 {: important}

-You can set the DNS resolver type with the UI, CLI, API, or Terraform.
+You can set the DNS resolver type with the console, CLI, API, or Terraform.

-## Setting the DNS resolver type in the UI
+## Setting the DNS resolver type in the console
 {: #vpe-dns-sharing-resolver-ui}
 {: ui}